-And the sound of the cops guns have that 70’s/80s loud sound effect to it.
+Then there’s that sound of the cops guns, they have that 70’s/80s loud sound effect to it.
 You know, it sounds like these guys are unloading cannons at each other.
-It doesn’t kill the action scenes, but today hearing those sound effects stands out and is much more noticeable than it was back then.
+It doesn’t kill the action scenes, but today hearing those sound effects is much more noticeable than it was back then.

 Appearances by some ninjas that are strong-arms is kind of strange.
 They always stood out to me as being quite…..odd.
 Their appearance just feels out of place in this Atlanta set thriller.
 All of a sudden we see two ninjas running around with nunchucks – wait what?
 Fortunately, they help payoff with that torture scene with Sharky on a boat.
 It’s a great scene with Reynolds not playing the macho man but a guy who is genuinely scared and in pain.
 Seeing Sharky so helpless makes me root for him and I’m anxious to see how he will get out of of this predicament..